Request Records through the Freedom of Information Act or Privacy Act

 Where to Mail

 |Records by by email, or fax||We will stop accepting FOIA or PA requests by fax or email on Dec.
 16, 2022.
 For faster receipt of records, use our online FOIA request and response service first.|

 |Appeal our determination of your request||

-Write a letter, known as an administrative appeal, and send it to:
+Write a letter, known as an administrative appeal, and mail it to:

 USCIS FOIA/PA Appeals Office

-Both your letter and its envelope should be clearly marked “Freedom of Information Act Appeal”.
+Clearly mark both your letter and its envelope “Freedom of Information Act Appeal”.